Lawburrows

 Lawburrows is a little-known civil action in Scots law initiated by one person afraid of another's possible violence.
+The term is derived from law-borrow, where borrow is used in the archaic sense of a pledge, guarantee, or surety (souerte in the act below).
+Hence, it is a "legal security" that a person "will not injure the person, family, or property of another".

 Lawburrows Act 1429

-The Lawburrows Act 1429 remains in force and says:
+The Lawburrows Act 1429 (c.
+20) remains in force and says:

-Threats of Violence and Scots Civil Law
+Threats of violence and Scots civil law

 Normally, where there is a fear of violence from certain known people, the normal recourse is through Scots criminal law and police.
 However, because of the need to involve the police and the Procurator Fiscal Service to seek remedies in criminal law; this recourse may be lengthy with no direct control by the complainer (in other jurisdictions, the complainant).
 There is also a need in criminal proceedings to provide witnesses and evidence to satisfy the corroboration requirement and to establish the guilt of the accused beyond reasonable doubt in order to secure a criminal conviction.
 As such, remedies available in criminal law may be limited if the threats of violence struggle to meet the criminal law's burden of proof.

 Civil law primarily deals the enforcement of private rights and obligations between individuals and/or property.
 Lawburrows, as a civil law remedy, enables people to "take the law into their own hands" by exercising their rights under civil law.
 The burden of proof in civil cases is much less onerous than that of criminal law, only requiring that there is a likelihood of violence on the balance of probabilities and accordingly so too is the standard required of the evidence.

 Interdicts

-The most common action against someone who threatens violence is interdict, in other jurisdictions, a injunction, but this is awarded at the discretion of judge or Sheriff.
+The most common action against someone who threatens violence is interdict, in other jurisdictions, an injunction, but this is awarded at the discretion of judge or sheriff.
 Since public interest (the general effects of the action on the welfare of society) is involved, corroborative witnesses may be required.
 Interdict may require the defender to refrain from a specific conduct.
 Although provisional, or interim, interdicts can be granted speedily, obtaining a perpetual interdict may be very time-consuming and costly.
 A great disadvantage of interdict is the uncertainty about what happens should the defender disobey the interdict.
 If it is a first offence, a mild or nominal punishment, such as contempt of court, may be imposed or a warning given.